natelust/continueClassCpythonPatch/README.md

 # Continue Class Patch

 This patch introduces new syntax into python to address issues with, and clarify the process of, extending a class after the initial declaration.
+The patch is built against, and is designed for, python 3.5.
 The following both shows the new syntax and provides a test for the patch.

 ```python
 # Define a class Foo, taking a message as an argument